 Woodford Humane Turns 50!

-We turn the big 5-0 on March 25, 2025!
 As part of our month-long celebration, enjoy this collection of adoption stories over the years.
 It’s great for a pick-me-up whenever you need one – or a reminder of how much of a difference shelter work makes in the lives of both pets and the people who love them!

 click to expand